sumitkm/gnb/README.md

 A small CSS library that has the bare minimum layout and styling to get your HTML5 app started.

-Conceptually similar to Bootstrap, only about 16KB (uncompressed) at the moment (as opposed to Bootstrap 3.3.7 which is 118KB uncompressed).
+Conceptually similar to Bootstrap, only about 16KB (minified,uncompressed) at the moment (as opposed to Bootstrap 3.3.7 which is 118KB uncompressed).
 Final aim is to be < 25% of the size of Bootstrap (uncompressed).

 GNB is a pure CSS3 library, it has NO Javascript components, so feel free to BYOJSF.